The Hidden Risk of Allowing Personal Use on Commercial Vehicles in Florida

 Another hidden risk involves where the vehicle is parked overnight.

-Commercial policies are rated partially based on garaging location.
-If the vehicle is listed as garaged at the business address but is regularly kept at an employee’s home in a higher-risk ZIP code, underwriting assumptions are inaccurate.
+Commercial policies are partially rated based on garaging location.
+If the policy lists the vehicle as garaged at the business address but it is regularly kept at a residential location in a higher-risk ZIP code, underwriting assumptions become inaccurate.

 The Coverage Gap Problem

 Some business owners assume their commercial auto policy automatically covers all types of use.
-That isn’t always accurate.
+That assumption is not always correct.

 Underwriting Trends in Florida

-Commercial auto carriers in Florida have tightened guidelines significantly over the past few years.
-In counties like Broward County and Palm Beach County, insurers are:
+Commercial auto carriers in Florida have tightened guidelines significantly over the past several years.
+In counties like Broward and Palm Beach, insurers increasingly ask detailed questions about overnight storage, require written vehicle use policies, limit personal use allowances, and increase premiums for mixed-use classifications.

 How to Reduce the Risk